bekiryazgann/ekodb/README.md

 - 🍰 **Easy to learn and implement**

-  SleekDB provides a very simple elegant API to handle all of your data.
+  EkoDB provides a very simple elegant API to handle all of your data.

 - 🍰 **Easily import/export or backup data**

-  SleekDB use files to store information.
+  EkoDB use files to store information.
 That makes tasks like backup, import and export very easy.

 - 💪 **Actively maintained**

-  <p>SleekDB is created by <a rel="noopener nofollow" href="https://twitter.com/rakibtg" target="_blank">@rakibtg</a> who is using it in various types of applications which are in production right now.
+  <p>EkoDB is created by <a rel="noopener nofollow" href="https://twitter.com/_bekiryazgann" target="_blank">@_bekiryazgann</a> who is using it in various types of applications which are in production right now.
 Our other contributor and active maintainer is <a rel="noopener nofollow" href="https://www.goodsoft.de" target="_blank">Timucin</a> who is making SleekDB much better in terms of code quality and new features.</p>

-- 📔 **Well documented**

-  The <a href="https://sleekdb.github.io/">official documentation of SleekDB</a> does not just provide a good api documentation.
-It is filled with examples!

-<h2 align="center">Visit our website https://sleekdb.github.io/ for documentation and getting started guide.</h2>